openhive-network/devportal/_tutorials-javascript/account_reputation.md

-This tutorial runs on the main Steem blockchain.
+This tutorial runs on the main Hive blockchain.
 And accounts queried are real users with reputation.

 ## Intro

-This tutorial will show the method of capturing a queried tag name and matching it to the Steem.
-We are using the `call` function provided by the `dsteem` library to pull accounts from the Steem blockchain.
+This tutorial will show the method of capturing a queried tag name and matching it to the Hive.
+We are using the `call` function provided by the `dsteem` library to pull accounts from the Hive blockchain.
 A simple HTML interface is used to both capture the string query as well as display the completed search.

 ## steps